JiayuJeff/CostBench/README.md

 - **📋 Cost-Optimal Planning**: Plan cost-optimal multi-step tool invocation sequences in static environments
 - **🔄 Dynamic Adaptation**: Dynamically adapt their strategies when tool costs, availability, or preferences change during execution in dynamic environments

-## 🎯 Project Overview

-CostBench evaluates how models perform in a task environment containing multiple tools by assessing:
-- **Cost-Aware Planning**: Selecting the tool-calling sequence with the lowest total cost to finish the task
-- **Dynamic Adaptation**: Adjusting strategies when tool costs or availability change

 ## ✨ Core Features